asbjornh/css-transform-string/README.md

 * `x`: number | string
 * `y`: number | string

 One might wonder why this is the only transform property that has its own utility.
-The reason is that I at some point found that 90% of the time I was just using the utility do to translates.
-Constantly doing `transform({ translate: [1, 2] })` got boring, so I decided to add `translate`.
+The reason is that I at some point found that 90% of the time I was just using the utility to do translates.
+Constantly doing `transform({ translate: [1, 2] })` got cumbersome, so I decided to add `translate`.

 ### transform(_transformObject_), transformUnitless(_transformObject_)